Fluff Fest: Fluff Fest 2013

 The 2013 edition was held on 25–28 July and drew audiences of between 6000 and 8000.
 For the first time, bands also performed on Thursday, with We Came Out Like Tigers closing this warm-up.
 Other bands included Code Orange Kids, Harm's Way, Circle Takes the Square, and Full of Hell on Friday, Downfall of Gaia, Brutality Will Prevail, Dangers, and Vitamin X on Saturday, and Mouth of the Architect, the Black Heart Rebellion, Birds in Row, Coliseum, and Strike Anywhere on Sunday.
 Side stages included Psych Tent II and the first Queer Noises Tent, oriented on electronic music.
 A speech on the contemporary anarchist movement was given by Brian D. of CrimethInc. while Greg Bennick held a workshop on becoming a hardcore punk vocalist/lyricist.
 Refundable cups had been introduced to reduce the environmental impact of the event.

 Fluff14

-The 2014 edition was held on 24–27 July and closed by We Came Out Like Tigers, No Omega, Backtrack, D.O.A., and Bane on Sunday.
+The 2014 edition was held on 24–27 July and closed by We Came Out Like Tigers, No Omega, Backtrack, D.O.A., Minority of One, and Bane on Sunday.
 Side stages included Psych Tent III, which was performed by Andrea Belfi on Friday, and Queer Noises Tent 2.
 Large numbers of activist stalls had become a feature of the festival area.
 A Pre-Fluff matinée was held at Café na půl cesty on Thursday 24 July.